AmusementClub/vs-api3/README.md

 For plugin developers, this project can help you support both api3 and api4 without any code duplication.
 Just migrate to api4 and include api3.cc in your project.
 And the rest should be automatically handled.

+As a concrete example, [TCanny](https://github.com/HomeOfVapourSynthEvolution/VapourSynth-TCanny) has switched to api4 recently.
+By using this project, we just need to slightly [tweak](https://github.com/AmusementClub/VapourSynth-TCanny/commit/4700c10c0118a9178604240d3fe131bf72228e72) its build workflow to make a hybrid api3/api4 filter [release](https://github.com/AmusementClub/VapourSynth-TCanny/releases/tag/r13.AC2).